Vandy-Bootcamp-P2/Top-5/README.md

-# Top Five!
+# Top-5!

 ## Description
-Discover whats in your top five!
-Create your own profile, make a top 5 list of your favorite based on your ownb personal choices, read other's lists, follow people, and connect!
+Discover whats in your Top-5!
+Create your own profile, make a top 5 list of your favorite based on your own personal choices, read others' lists, and connect!

 ## Contributors